 The R.W.
 Kern Center at Hampshire College is about much more than making a good impression on prospective students.
-Designed to be entirely self-sustaining and meet the Living Status of the Living Building Challenge, the center aims to make a lasting impression on all who enter by demonstrating Hampshire’s commitment to a sustainable future and inspiring the next generation of leaders in environmentally conscious practices.
+Designed to be entirely self-sustaining and meet the rigorous requirements of the Living Building Challenge, the Kern Center aims to make a lasting impression on all who enter by demonstrating Hampshire’s commitment to a sustainable future and inspiring the next generation of leaders in environmentally conscious practices.

-The building is sited to present itself to visitors upon arrival to Hampshire’s campus and serves as a welcome center for staff, students, and their families.
+The building is prominently sited on Hampshire’s campus and serves as a welcome center for staff, students, and their families.
 The central floor-to-ceiling glass pavilion maintains a connection to the outdoors and serves as a hub of campus activity with a common area, community living room, and café on the ground floor and gallery above.
 Two stone-clad wings house admissions and financial aid offices and classrooms with views of the amphitheater, rainwater harvesting reservoirs, solar farm, and wildflower meadow.

 “The R.W.
 Kern Center provides a model for addressing global challenges and a symbol of the positive change possible in how we approach built environments.” -Jonathan Lash, President, Hampshire College

 2016 Boston Society of Architects | Sustainable Design Honor Award

 2016 AIA Western Mass | Sustainability Merit Award